Bogdan252525/file-manager/README.md

 # file-manager

 Examples of commands for MAC
+An alternative input option is indicated in quotation marks

 Start the application: npm run start -- --username=your_username Examples of commands for MAC: help